New Form 1099-K Threshold is $20,000 and 200 transactions for the 2025 tax year - E-file Today!

 In all the above cases, you are required to contact the payment settlement entity (PSE) responsible for issuing the form and request a correct Form 1099-K. Additionally, be sure to maintain a detailed record of the payments.

-Is the 1099-K threshold applicable for payment card transactions?
+Is the 1099-K threshold applicable to payment card transactions?

 What are payments that are exempt from reporting Form 1099-K?